-NASA reported that its NEPA program ensures that the agency is proactive in meeting its Federal stewardship responsibilities while ensuring mission success and lowering costs.
-For example, within the Recovery Act Cross Agency Support (CAS) Program involving hurricane repairs at Johnson Space Center, in Texas, a reduction in energy, operations, and maintenance costs was identified as one of four overarching success criteria and sustainability practices were incorporated into the CAS projects.
-As a result, Johnson Space Center (JSC) is expected to gain between 20 to 30 percent in energy efficiency on each building where Recovery Act funded roof repairs are being undertaken.
+NASA reported that its NEPA program ensures that the agency is proactive in meeting its Federal stewardship responsibilities while supporting their mission and lowering costs.
+For example, within the ARRA Cross Agency Support (CAS) Program involving hurricane repairs at Johnson Space Center in Texas, a reduction in energy, operations, and maintenance costs was identified as one of four overarching success criteria, and sustainability practices were incorporated into the CAS projects.
+As a result, the Johnson Space Center is expected to gain between 20 to 30 percent in energy efficiency on each building where ARRA funded roof repairs are being undertaken.
+(NASA spreadsheet Page 2, No. 1).